mmry3/twitch_save_livestream_script/README.md

 Requires `streamlink` and `python3` to be installed and in your respective PATH environment variable.

-Script always waiting monitor for all(multiple streamers) then livestream stars
+Script always monitor for all (multiple streamers) when livestream stars

 Have options:
 * `proxy`